sourcejs/Source/docs/base/readme.md

 ## Examples

-Main [project website](http://sourcejs.com) is based on SourceJS platform, as well as all documentation that you're surfing right now.
+Main project site: [sourcejs.com](http://sourcejs.com) is based on SourceJS platform, as well as all documentation that you're surfing right now.
 Engine docs are both viewable on [GitHub](https://github.com/sourcejs/Source/tree/master/docs) and in SourceJS environment.

 ### Specs Showcase